DeniseCastro/bb-tests-team17/4930/Test Plan Report.md

 ### Test No. 8

 While this test does execute as expected, this is not a test of the TableSorter class.
 It is a test of the Table class and should not be a part of this test plan.

+### Test No. 9

+This test could not be executed because the file indicated could not be found.
+You provide a `Test08.txt` but the code provided for test 9 calls for `test8.txt`.
+However, even if the test was intended to use Test08.txt, it would be carrying out a test on the Table class instead of the TableSorter class.

 Overall Test Plan Effectiveness
 --------------------------------